vaidashi/career-development-curriculum/deliverable_submissions/1708-b/ReadMe.md

 To make sure that you're in the right version of this markdown, check out [this resource](https://help.github.com/articles/configuring-a-remote-for-a-fork/) to help you update your clone.

 ## Mod 2 Deliverables:
+* Written reflection from the Agile/Leadership session on:
+    * How you've used agile as a process at Turing and what kind of project management tools you utilized.
+Address these questions:
+      * What were you already doing?
+      * What did you put into place in Module Two?
+      * What was effective?
+      * What do you want to improve on in future projects?
+    * Description of the role you played in your pair/group projects this module -- what was your role as a teammate?
+How did you utilize your strengths and leadership skills?
+* In-person feedback reflection using [these guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/feedback_conversation_reflection_guidelines.md)
+* Draft of your professional story
+* Networking plan for Module Three using [these guidelines]()

 ## Mod 1 Deliverables:
 * Link to DTR Memo using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/dtr_guidelines_memo.md):